the-anna-project/annad/doc/concept/connection.md

 following strategies are considered when it comes to create new connections within the connection space.

-1. *Bias* is some manually provided hint, intended to guide some connection path into a certain direction.
+1. *Bias* is some manually provided hint, intended to guide some CLG tree into a certain direction.
 Read more on this in this issue: https://github.com/xh3b4sd/anna/issues/44.

 2. *Intuition* is some sort of vague feeling that points into a certain direction.
 Drawing distantly related connections across multiple levels can gather information and generate new relations between peers.

 3. *Copy* connections from other branches looks up possible connection structures from different problem domains.
 Connections that have been useful in one problem domain might be useful as well in another.

 4. *Random* connections can be drawn if none of the preceding options are available.
 This is the most weak way to create new connections, because it